 “Glad you kept the stained glass windows and wood inlays, Dad,” she said in English.

 Sheraton joined them for dinner, the first meeting of the two women.

 “Dad,” she said, “If you get into a relationship with her, she won’t be like those young women you dated before — hormones steaming out of their ears, ready to pop out a few more Kochanskis.

 “I remember the story you told me about Mom and her stepmother, how Mom had to take care of her little baby half-brother instead of going to school.
 That was awful.

-“With someone like Elise, you won’t be dealing with a demanding younger woman who doesn’t understand you and then supporting a second family in your golden years, on Medicare by the time the kid you have together — who’s autistic because you’re an old father — graduates from high school.
+“With someone like Elise, you won’t be dealing with a demanding younger woman who doesn’t understand you and then supporting a second family in your golden years, on Medicare by the time the kid you have together — who’s autistic because you’re an old father by the way — graduates from high school.”